cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 ## Exceptional cases {#map-exceptions}

-Some maps described in this section have exceptional cases, i.e., values u = hash2base(alpha) on which the map is undefined.
+Some encodings described in this section have exceptional cases, i.e., values u = hash2base(alpha) on which the encoding is undefined.
 These cases must be handled carefully, especially for constant-time implementations.

-Most of the time, exceptional inputs result in attempting to compute the multiplicative inverse of 0 in F. Implementations SHOULD use inv0 ({{utility}}) to compute multiplicative inverses, but this may not be enough to ensure that a given mapping outputs a valid point on the target elliptic curve.
+Most of the time, exceptional inputs result in attempting to compute the multiplicative inverse of 0 in F. Implementations SHOULD use inv0 ({{utility}}) to compute multiplicative inverses, but this may not be enough to ensure that a given encoding outputs a valid point on the target elliptic curve.

-For each map below, we discuss exceptional cases and show how to handle them in constant time.
+For each encoding below, we discuss exceptional cases and show how to handle them in constant time.

 ## Encodings for Weierstrass curves